 HEC is seeking designers to showcase their talents for its 32nd Decorator Show House.
 HEC cordially invites members of the design community to walk through the location for its 32nd Decorator Show House: Wilderness Farm located at 3366 Jennings Chapel Road, Woodbine, Md.
 21797.
 This is a wonderful opportunity to promote your business and expand your clientele.

-On Sunday, May 7, HEC held its Annual Membership Meeting during which the new leadership for the 2017-2018 year was voted-in.
-HEC is pleased to announce the following Executive Committee, Board of Directors and Advisory Council.
+On Sunday, April 15, 2018, HEC held its Annual Membership Meeting during which the leadership for the 2018-2019 year was elected.
+Click Read More to view the complete list of members of our Executive Committee, Board of Directors and Advisory Council Members.